tudor-filimon/tfili-6/README.md

 # Hi There 👋, and Welcome to My GitHub!

 My name is Tudor and I am a 1st year CS 💻 student from the University of Western Ontario 🟪⬜, also pursuing Ivey's business program.
-My primary interests right now are in learning fullstack development and API testing, and how software is developed at the enterprise/business level.

 ⚡ **Fun facts about me**